moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## ANNOUNCE

 A publisher MAY send ANNOUNCE messages to any subscriber.
-An ANNOUNCE increases the likelihood of a subsequent successful SUBSCRIBE or FETCH.
+An ANNOUNCE indicates to the subscriber where to route a SUBSCRIBE or FETCH for that namespace.
+A subscriber MAY send SUBSCRIBE or FETCH for a namespace without having received an ANNOUNCE for it.

-If a publisher is authoritative for a given namespace, or has received an ANNOUNCE for that namespace from an upstream publisher, it MUST send an ANNOUNCE to any subscriber that has subscribed to ANNOUNCE for that namespace, a superset of that namespace, or a subset of that namespace.
+If a publisher is authoritative for a given namespace, or is a relay that has received an ANNOUNCE for that namespace from an upstream publisher, it MUST send an ANNOUNCE to any subscriber that has subscribed to ANNOUNCE for that namespace, a superset of that namespace, or a subset of that namespace.
 A publisher MAY send the ANNOUNCE to any other subscriber.

-However, a publisher SHOULD NOT send an ANNOUNCE advertising a namespace equal to, or a subset of, a namespace for which the subscriber sent an earlier ANNOUNCE (i.e. an ANNOUNCE ought not to be echoed back to its sender).
+However, a publisher SHOULD NOT send an ANNOUNCE advertising a namespace that exactly matches a namespace for which the subscriber sent an earlier ANNOUNCE (i.e. an ANNOUNCE ought not to be echoed back to its sender).

-An UNANNOUNCE message negates the meaning of an ANNOUNCE, although it is not a protocol error for the subscriber to send a SUBSCRIBE or FETCH message anyway.
+An UNANNOUNCE message negates the meaning of an ANNOUNCE, although it is not a protocol error for the subscriber to send a SUBSCRIBE or FETCH message after receiving an UNANNOUNCE.

 A subscriber can send ANNOUNCE_CANCEL, meaning it is no longer interested in a namespace, which also negates the ANNOUNCE: the publisher need not send UNANNOUNCE.
 A publisher and subscriber might seek alternate subscribers and